 The most crucial step is to stop using the device and to keep it in the best possible condition.
 The second step is to do an image of the device, and try to recover the lost data from this copy.
 In this manner, the original source is kept unaffected by the recovery process.
 The third is to use a SSD data recovery software such as Disk Drill and scan the image.
 This application is available for Windows and Mac.
-It has a free download version and a commercial one.
+It has a free download version and a Pro version.

 How Can I Use Disk Drill To Recover Data From A SSD?